contentstack/ui-extensions-sdk/README.md

 - [**Optimizely Experiments**](https://github.com/contentstack/extensions/tree/master/optimizely-experiments) - Lets you retrieve and display Optimizely Experiments and their details in your entry.

+- [**Developer Tools**](https://github.com/contentstack/extensions/tree/master/developer-tools) - This widget extension provides developers with quick tools (API endpoint, JSON, etc.) to work with an entry or all entries of a content type and do a lot more.

 ### Dashboard Widgets
 Some of the examples of the dashboard widget extensions are:

 - [**Google Analytics**](https://github.com/contentstack/extensions/tree/master/dashboard-widget-google-analytics) - Displays the traffic analysis and statistics of your site on the stack dashboard.

+- [**Content Type Visualizer**](https://github.com/contentstack/extensions/tree/master/content-type-visualizer) - Content Type Visualizer Dashboard Widget offers a graphical representation of all content types, along with their fields, in a particular stack.

 ## Using Contentstack styles
 Extensions are rendered within an iframe, you will need to include the ui-extension-sdk.min.css library within your custom extension in order to use any of the styles provided by Contentstack.